|1 Year Full-time

 - What can I do after I graduate with an MSc in Human Anatomy?

 The MSc in Human Anatomy will enhance the application profile of graduates furthering their career paths.
 Graduates will be equipped with skills that enable them to excel in careers in anatomical sciences including teaching and technical positions.
 Applications by medical graduates seeking positions on clinical schemes will be enhanced by the advanced skills and knowledge gained on this course.

 - Occupations associated with an MSc in Human Anatomy.

 Occupations of graduates with an MSc in Human Anatomy will pursue a career within academic/allied health settings as a medical demonstrator, instructor, teaching fellow, prosector, technician.
 Also, lab-based careers in the medical device industry, as well as medical illustrator, are also potential occupations.
 This MSc is also suitable for those in medical or surgical fields to further their career as well as providing opportunities for those having completed a relevant undergraduate degree.

-- In exceptional circumstances applicants with an Honours Degree (NFQ level 8), with a minimum second class honours grade 2 (or equivalent), in a subject unrelated to that of the MSc, may be recommended for entry to the programme subject to the approval of the Programme Committee.
+- In exceptional circumstances applicants with a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) or equivalent, in a subject unrelated to that of the MSc, may be recommended for entry to the programme under Recognition of Prior Learning (RPL), subject to the approval of the Programme Committee.

 For Applicants with Qualifications Completed Outside of Ireland